0x9ONU/Obsidian-Notes/4 - Senior Year/Fall 2025/Ancient Philosophy/!Papers/Paper 2 - Republic/(Witty Title Here).md

 ## Exposition

-- Book II about the types of Good
+- Book II about three types of Good
 - Book II origin of justice
 	- Laws and Justice
 	- The Ring of Gyges